Student Resources for College Students and Young Adults

 GPS LifePlan — Minnesota State Colleges and Universities — Helps students set goals and design plans that will lead them to the success they desire.
 This program has the flexibility to be used by students of all ages and at all stages.
 Explore the website to learn more about the 5 Plans (Career, Education, Finance, Leadership and Personal) and discover how they might help you.

-40 Money Management Tips Every College Student Should Know — Smart About Money — This resource helps young people learn how to take control of their money.
+40 Money Management Tips Every College Student Should Know — National Endowment for Financial Education — This resource helps young people learn how to take control of their money.

 Know Your Score — Consumer Federation — A number that helps lenders and others know likelihood you will repay debts.